Coaching and Mentoring: similarities and differences

 However, coaching and mentoring also have aspects that are much the same - as proposed by Parsloe and Leedham:

-• Both require confidentiality
+• Both require confidentiality and trust for open conversations

 • Both require effective supervision and management alongside useful and appropriate processes in order to have the most positive impact on the mentee